Are you looking for some awesome destinations for day trips from London by train?

 By Sarah from A Social Nomad

-Bucket loads of charm, historic royal sights and not to mention a direct train journey lasting just under an hour from London’s Waterloo station, makes Windsor a perfect day trip when visiting the British capital.
+Bucket loads of charm, historic royal sights and not to mention a direct train journey lasting just under an hour from London’s Waterloo station, make Windsor a perfect one day trip from London by train.